microsoft/terraform-provider-azuredevops/website/docs/r/repository_policy_author_email_pattern.html.markdown

 - `author_email_patterns` - (Required) Block pushes with a commit author email that does not match the patterns.
 You can specify exact emails or use wildcards.
   Email patterns prefixed with "!" are excluded.
 Order is important.
-- `scope` (Optional) Control whether the policy is enabled for the repository or the project.
-If `scope` not configured, the policy will be set to the project.
+- `repository_ids` (Optional) Control whether the policy is enabled for the repository or the project.
+If `repository_ids` not configured, the policy will be set to the project.

-  `scope` block supports the following:
-    - `repository_id` - (Required) The repository ID.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: